o-ran-sc/ci-management/docker/README.md

 This area contains Dockerfiles to assemble images that are used to compile source and create binary artifacts such as Docker images for O-RAN-SC software features.
-This approach replaces the common practice at LF of installing and maintaining specialty software on Jenkins build minions.
+This approach replaces the practice at LF of installing and maintaining software on Jenkins build minions.